sirjonasxx/G-Presets/README.md

 ![image](https://user-images.githubusercontent.com/36828922/133943525-0b0c904b-810a-4ca1-85cc-1a7963eae701.png)

 Use the settings tab to:
 * Select the **stacktile** you want to use.
-Make sure it can fit in all spaces of your floorplan (if needed), also make sure it can handle all sizes of the furni in the preset
+Make sure all items fit on this stacktile for the initial placements.
+If you have more stacktiles in the room, they will also be used if they are needed for movements of the furniture
 * Select the **Item source**, speaks for itself
 * Allow building without having all furniture available if you're sure you want this
 * _Open the presets folder to rename/add/delete presets manually, afterwards, click "Reload Presets" to see the changes_